Antananarivo Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended departure date from Madagascar and have at least 2 blank pages for stamps.
+Must be valid for at least six months and have two blank pages.

 Tips for Smooth Entry